Fashion Forward: Forecasting Visual Style in Fashion: Evaluation

 \paragraph{Meta Information} Fashion items are often accompanied by information other than the images.
 We consider two types of meta information supplied with the Amazon datasets (\figref{fig:data_sample}): \begin{enumerate*}[label={\arabic*)}, itemjoin={;~}] \item \emph{Tags}: which identify the categories, the age range, the trademark, the event, \etc. \item \emph{Text}: which provides a description of the item in natural language. \end{enumerate*} For both, we learn a unique vocabulary of tags and words across the dataset and represent each item using a bag of words representation.
 From thereafter, we can employ our NMF and forecasting models just as we do with our visual attribute-based vocabulary.
 In results, we consider a text-only baseline as well as a multi-modal approach that augments our attribute model with textual cues.

 \paragraph{Visual} Attributes are attractive in this problem setting for their interpretability, but how fully do they capture the visual content?
 To analyze this, we implement an alternative representation based on deep features extracted from a pre-trained convolutional neural network (CNN).
-In particular, we train a CNN with an AlexNet-like architecture on the DeepFashion dataset to perform \emph{clothing classification}.
-The ClothingNet model is similar to our attribute model architecture with the last sigmoid layer replaced with a softmax.
-The network is trained to distinguish 50 categories of garments (\eg \emph{Sweater}, \emph{Skirt}, \emph{Jeans} and \emph{Jacket}) from the DeepFashion dataset.
-On a held-out test set on DeepFashion, the ClothingNet achieves 86.5\% Top-5 accuracy.
+In particular, we train a CNN with an AlexNet-like architecture on the DeepFashion dataset to perform \emph{clothing classification} (see Supp.~for details).
 Since fashion elements can be local properties (\eg, v-neck) or global (\eg, a-line), we use the CNN to extract two representations at different abstraction levels: \begin{enumerate*}[label={\arabic*)}, itemjoin={;~}] \item \emph{FC7}: features extracted from the last hidden layer \item \emph{M3}: features extracted from the third max pooling layer after the last convolutional layer. \end{enumerate*} We refer to these as ClothingNet-FC7 and ClothingNet-M3 in the following.

 \paragraph{Forecasting results} The textual and visual cues inherently rely on distinct vocabularies, and the metrics applied for \tblref{tab:forecast_perf} are not comparable across representations.
 Nonetheless, we can gauge their relative success in forecasting by measuring the distribution difference between their predictions and the ground truth styles, in their respective feature spaces.
 In particular, we apply the experimental setup of \secref{sec:eval_forecast}, then record the Kullback-Leibler divergences (KL) between the forecasted distribution and the actual test set distribution.
-For all models, we apply our best performing forecaster from \tblref{tab:forecast_perf} (EXP). \makeatletter{}
+For all models, we apply our best performing forecaster from \tblref{tab:forecast_perf} (EXP).